2025–26 Coastal Carolina Chanticleers women's basketball team

-The 2025–26 Coastal Carolina Chanticleers women's basketball team represents Coastal Carolina University during the 2025–26 NCAA Division I women's basketball season.
-The team, led by fourth-year head coach Kevin Pederson, play all home games at the HTC Center in Conway, South Carolina, along with the men's basketball team.
-They are members of the Sun Belt Conference.
+The 2025–26 Coastal Carolina Chanticleers women's basketball team represented Coastal Carolina University during the 2025–26 NCAA Division I women's basketball season.
+The Chanticleers, led by fourth-year head coach Kevin Pederson, played their home games at the HTC Center in Conway, South Carolina as members of the Sun Belt Conference.

+Previous season

+The Chanticleers finished the 2024–25 season 23–9, 12–6 in Sun Belt play, to finish in fourth place.
+They defeated Georgia State, before falling to top-seeded James Madison in the semifinals of the Sun Belt tournament.
+They received an at-large bid to the WNIT, where they would be defeated by Campbell in the first round.

 Preseason

-On October 20, 2025, the Sun Belt Conference released their preseason coaches poll.
-Coastal Carolina was picked to finish sixth in the Sun Belt regular season.
+On October 20, 2025, the Sun Belt Conference released their preseason poll.
+Coastal Carolina was picked to finish sixth in the conference.